Connect a shipping carrier

 Which carriers can I connect?

-FedEx, UPS and USPS, each through your own account credentials, plus a built-in Test carrier that needs no credentials and returns mock labels.
+FedEx, UPS, USPS, DHL Express and DHL eCommerce, each through your own account credentials, plus a built-in Test carrier that needs no credentials and returns mock labels.

 What's the difference between Sandbox and Production?